k8or-development-dgo/fundamental-smr-lbr-k8r-doc-rep-k8d/v0-0-01-dir/microservice-standard-dir/README.md

 # Microservice Standards within the Sambar/LeBar/k8or Web Applications

 This document provides an overview of the directory structure and the content of the documents within this repository.
-It explains the purpose of this collection: establishing clear naming conventions and payload structures for the Sambar/LeBar/k8or web applications.
+It explains the purpose of this collection: establishing clear microservice naming conventions and microservice payload structures for the Sambar/LeBar/k8or web applications.

 ## Content